Are You Measuring Your Content Marketing ROI?

 Once you’ve had your funnels running for a while, you’ll be able to see the effectiveness of that funnel when it comes to reaching your goal.

 We’ll discuss that.
-But first, let’s look at content marketing funnels in practice.
+But first, let’s look at the content marketing funnel in practice.

 Piggybacking off hype created by TV shows like the Walking Dead, IT company Sungard built a strategy that their target audience loved.